emilioforrer/haml_coffee_assets/README.md

 ```

 For Rails, you can set the configuration options in your environment by accessing `config.hamlcoffee`, whereas
-if you just use the Tilt template you can access the configuration with `HamlCoffeeAssets.config`.
-All the following
+if you just use the plain Sprockets engine you can access the configuration with `HamlCoffeeAssets.config`.
+All the
-examples use the Rails way.
+following examples use the Rails way.

 **Please note:** When you put Haml Coffee Assets into the `:assets` group within your `Gemfile` and precompile the
 assets (the default Rails behaviour), then Haml Coffee Assets is not loaded in production and you can't set any